Queenscliff Preseason Camp

 Our combo sessions will be in full swing, with the preseason camp aimed at race-specific training including transition and other triathlon fundamentals.

-Groups will be split into race goals, so whether you’re short or long course, opting for Olympic, Sprint or Super Sprint during the Gatorade Triathlon Series, or lacing up for Busstleton – there is something for everyone.
+Groups will be split into race goals, so whether you’re short or long course, opting for Olympic, Sprint or Fun during the coming Triathlon Series, or lacing up for Busstleton – there is something for everyone.

 This is a whole team camp, so all levels are encouraged to attend to gain a final training spike before jumping into our preseason preparation phase.